Types of Teachers

 - assessing students in a way that everyone passes the class so he or she doesn’t have to deal with the consequences of students failing her class.

-- finding oportunities to avoid doing his / her job.
+- finding opportunities to avoid doing his / her job.

 The strict teacher is good at: